Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 The answer?

-Time change is divided by the three watchkeepers, each sharing 20 minutes of the advance or retard.
+The time change is divided by the three watchkeepers, each sharing 20 minutes of the advanced or retarded time.

 Many approve this one as a fair solution, a just and equal method of conquering the 60-minute burden.

-Some seafarers are discombobulated on what time they’re going to wake up and another in going on watch.
+Some seafarers get discombobulated on what time they’re going to wake up and others in going to watch.

 Since they are getting 20 minutes each, they should be 20 minutes earlier or later for work.
-It happens on a perfect world but on reality, its chaos.
+It happens in a perfect world but in reality, it’s chaos.

 This post will dispel all those puzzles so you can be on time on your watch.

-Plus/ Minus One Hour?
+Plus/ Minus One Full Hour?
 Here are some tricks

-For day workers, no need to do anything other than set your personal clock- wrist watch, phone, wall clock to one full hour.
+For day workers, no need to do anything other than set your personal clock- wristwatch, phone, or wall clock to one full hour.

-This guide is for watchkeepers and those who want to be on their ranks.
+This guide is for watchkeepers and those who want to be in their ranks.

 Crossing Multiple Time Zones